 Next up is a road that demands all your attention – Needles Highway.
 Running parallel to Iron Mountain Road, this highway completes the loop famously called the Peter Norbeck Scenic Byway.
 A feat to create and an absolute wonder to explore, Needles Highway weaves riders through the heart of the granite spires in Custer State Park.
 Apart from bewildering views of Black Elk Wilderness and beyond, you’ll have the thrill of taking tunnels one vehicle at a time and threading the “Needles Eye.”

 Back in Rapid City, spend the afternoon exploring more of downtown.
-You’ll discover unique local shops like Garbage Tale Vintage and Tandy Leather, walk among famous faces of the past, discover the most colorful alley in South Dakota, and so much more.
+You’ll discover unique local shops like He Sapa Vintage and Tandy Leather, snap a photo with famous faces of the past, discover the most colorful alley in South Dakota and so much more.

-Plan ahead for your first evening in Rapid and make a reservation at the Wine Cellar Restaurant, a staple to the downtown dining scene since 2001.
-They serve made per order dishes from fresh and local ingredients.
+Plan ahead for your first evening in Rapid City and make a reservation at the Wine Cellar Restaurant, a staple to the downtown dining scene since 2001.
+They serve dishes made to order from fresh and local ingredients.
 You’ll find their intimate restaurant tucked away on 6th Street.
 Newer to the delicious dining in Rapid City is Tandoor Bocado.
 Making their name in town first as an elevated food truck, Tandoor opened its doors downtown in 2024.
-Tandoor’s tantalizing menu covers a diverse menu of world cuisine and cooked using a wood-fired tandoor oven and a wok.
+Tandoor’s tantalizing menu covers a diverse menu of world cuisine and is cooked using a wood-fired tandoor oven and a wok.

-Nightlife in Rapid City consists of events, live music, intriguing cocktails, locally made wine or beer, and spectacular views.
+Nightlife in Rapid City consists of events, live music, intriguing cocktails, locally made wine or beer and spectacular views.
 Tonight, we recommend getting comfortable inside the welcoming interior of the Windsor Block.
-With a great selection of bourbon to sip on and a large menu of crafted to perfection cocktails – it’s a great introduction to what Rapid has to offer.
+With a great selection of bourbon to sip on and a large menu of crafted cocktails, it’s a great introduction to what Rapid has to offer.

 Day Two: